douglasgreen/outlines/computing/programming_languages/javascript.md

 1. Use of Polyfills: Employ polyfills to provide functionality that is expected in modern browsers but is missing in older versions.
 2. CSS Prefixes: Utilize tools like Autoprefixer to automatically add vendor prefixes to CSS rules, ensuring they work across different browsers.
-3. Feature Detection Libraries: Implement libraries like Modernizr to detect HTML5 and CSS3 features in users\' browsers, allowing you to write conditional code for different browser support.
+3. Feature Detection Libraries: Implement libraries like Modernizr to detect HTML5 and CSS3 features in users' browsers, allowing you to write conditional code for different browser support.
 4. Regular Testing: Regularly test your application in different browsers, including older versions, to ensure consistent behavior and appearance.

 ### Performance Optimization